Cosmos-Logic-Institute-CLI/Infinite-Engine/README.md

 ---

+**Experimental Protocol: Proof of Concept via Geometric Induction**

+1. **Preparation:** Section a standard pipe longitudinally.
+Insert a shaft equipped with three spindle-shaped components.
+Heat the spindles and rotate the assembly slightly to "emboss" the inner wall of the pipe, creating a precision-matched geometric profile with a slight clearance.
+2. **Assembly:** Once cooled, re-seal the pipe segments using high-strength adhesive and reinforce the external structure with industrial-grade binding tape.
+3. **Observation:** Inject high-pressure flow via a specialized nozzle while applying localized thermal stress with a high-temperature heat gun.
+Monitor the rotational stability of the spindle shaft and observe the thermal resistance/melt-pattern of the pipe wall to verify the effectiveness of the gas-film suspension and geometric induction.

+---

 ## A "Dynamic Gravity Well" Defined by High-Order Rotation
 Before grasping its essence, set aside conceptual narratives such as "nuclear fusion" or "self-evolution."
 Discard idealized design goals and treat it as an energy closed-loop architecture realized through physical constants: a multi-modal propulsion platform that integrates the functions of an aero-engine, a chemical rocket, a plasma thruster, and a nuclear fission pulse engine.